Mamonasadaf/image_editor.py/README.md

 - **Friendly Notifications**
   The app provides helpful error messages if an action requires an uploaded image or valid input.

-- **About Section**
-  Learn about the app's purpose and basic implementation details.

 ## Technologies Used
 - **Tkinter**: For creating the GUI interface.
 - **Pillow (PIL)**: For image editing and manipulation.